 We achieved good accessibility through small changes.
 We’ve used 'alt' in html-code for to include alternative text to images which makes it easier to know what is that on the web page when navigating.
 Html tags are used correctly.
-For example The tags
+For example The tags p, h2, h3 and so one are used to determine the order to read out elements.

 We used tabels, figures and figcaptions which makes a good structure in the webpages.